-The next statements (Exhibit 3) are Fund Financial Statements.
+The next statements (Exhibits 3 and 5) are Fund Financial Statements.
 These statements focus on the activities of the individual parts of the Authority's government.
 These statements provide more detail than the government-wide statements.
-There are two parts to the Fund Financial Statements: 1) the government fund statement and 2) the budgetary comparison statement.
+There are two parts to the Fund Financial Statements: 1) the governmental funds statements and 2) the budgetary comparison statements.

-The next section of the basic financial statements is the notes.
-The notes to the financial statements explain in detail some of the data contained in those statements.
+The next section of the basic financial statements is the notes to the financial statements.
+The notes explain in detail some of the data contained in those statements.
 After the notes, supplemental information is provided to show details about the Authority's individual funds.
 Budgetary information required by the General Statutes also can be found in this part of the statements.